 In traditional Lanna style the house comprises three separate structures, stepping down the gradients a metre at a time, bound together by balconies on every side, a generous footprint of some 6000 square feet.
 Beneath an exquisite roofscape: Celadon tiles, Thai silks, Tribal weavings, rattan furniture and glistening teakwood floors.

-The Courtyard, flanked by the Honeymoon suite and Sala, and guarded by splendid studded doors of great antiquity, is a magical place, deeply shaded, verdant with luxurious jungle plants, tree ferns and orchids.
+The Courtyard, flanked by the Master suite and Sala, and guarded by splendid studded doors of great antiquity, is a magical place, deeply shaded, verdant with luxurious jungle plants, tree ferns and orchids.
 Water cascades over one corner to swirl around the entrance stepping stones, flanked by lily-filled rills.
 On winter nights a great log fire blazes to complement a star studded sky of exceptional brilliance.

-The Honeymoon suite, the last word in romantic luxury, is generously proportioned.
+The Master suite, the last word in romantic luxury, is generously proportioned.
 A ten foot wide teak screen, it's mural depicting a Lanna prince and his bride, parts to reveal an enthralling bathroom, leading out to the Jacuzzi pavilion, and balconies cantilevered high over the valley with spectacular 180 degree views.

 The Sala is an extensive open plan living space, traditionally furnished.
 Two of its three great folding doors give on the courtyard.
 The third faces up the valley and leads to the main balcony, shaded by a fine flowering tree at its centre.